tohmae/pytorch-lightning/docs/source/common/progress_bar.rst

     trainer = Trainer(callbacks=progress_bar)

-You could customize the components used within :class:`~pytorch_lightning.callbacks.RichProgressBar` with ease by overriding the
+You can customize the components used within :class:`~pytorch_lightning.callbacks.RichProgressBar` with ease by overriding the
 :func:`~pytorch_lightning.callbacks.RichProgressBar.configure_columns` method.

 .. code-block:: python